RyanEGuerra/FARAD_Tutorial/README.md

 Also contains early Alpha version of the WARPNet transport framework.
 This is very, very Alpha.

 # Personal Legal Disclaimer & License
-The following applies to the code in this repository.
+The following applies to the code in this repository authored by Ryan E. Guerra (just about all of it, unless otherwise indicated by the comments).
+Note that there is a directory of code included covered by the WARP Open Source License, which supersedes this notice.

 (c) Ryan E. Guerra ryan@guerra.rocks 2012-2016